syslog-ng/syslog-ng/dbld/images/README.md

 | required-**obs**  | List of custom built packages for **Ubuntu** and **Debian** |
 | required-**yum**  | List of official packages for **CentOS** |
 | required-**epel** | List of custom built packages for **CentOS** |

+### all.txt
+Contains a list of packages which should be installed on each and every distribution with the appropiate package manager.

+### ${DISTRO}*.txt
+Platform specific list of packages.
+If there is no such file for your platform yet:
+ - Add a new file, starting with the same name as your platform.
+ - Make sure there is an empty line at the end of the file, because they are concatenated together.
+ - Rebuild you image with the dbld/rules command.